adi-testing/adi-testing/README.md

 # 👋 Welcome to Adi Testing!

 ## About Me

-- QA Engineer who loves to break things with experimental tools and creative chaos.
-- Passionate about crafting QA tools that leverage emerging technologies, particularly artificial intelligence.
+QA Engineer who loves to break things with experimental tools and creative chaos.
+I'm also passionate about crafting QA tools that leverage emerging technologies, particularly artificial intelligence.

 I'm building this little corner of GitHub to share my QA adventures.
 This is where my love for testing meets my fascination with AI and automation.